How to build a website like Airbnb

 Google Analytics – free version$0

-In this example budget, we assumed you're using Sharetribe's no-code builder to validate your idea and build your MVP and want to keep costs to a minimum.
+In this example budget, we assumed you’re using Sharetribe’s no-code builder to validate your idea, build your MVP, and keep costs to a minimum.

-Please note that the subscription does not include the time you spend building your platform, which you can do during your 14-day free trial and with the Build plan ($39/month) if you need a bit more time before going live.
+Please note that the subscription does not include the time you spend building your platform.
+You can do this during your 14-day free trial, or with the Build plan ($39/month) if you need more time before going live.

 Moving your marketplace to Sharetribe self-hosted